-Separation Agreement.
-The truth of the matter is that you don’t necessarily have to end up in court if your marriage did not work out.
+The truth of the matter is that you don’t necessarily have to end up in court if your marriage or common-law relationship did not work out.

 Normally, the cost of preparation and negotiation of the separation agreement is significantly lower than any contested divorce proceeding.
 And if you add to that the hostility and stress which usually accompanies such contested divorce cases, the benefits of resolving issues by way of separation agreement become even more obvious.

-Obviously, it is not in every case that the spouses are able to work out an agreement satisfactory to both of them and certain situations require the court’s intervention, however, it never hurts to try an amicable resolution which saves time, money and preserves your sanity.
+Of course, it is not in every case that the spouses are able to work out an agreement satisfactory to both of them and certain situations require the court’s intervention, however, it never hurts to try an amicable resolution which saves time, money, and preserves your sanity.

-It is crucial for any separation agreement to be valid that both spouses exchange full financial disclosure.
-In other words, if one spouse is not fully aware of the true financial situation of the other, such spouse can successfully challenge the validity of the separation agreement and if the court sets aside the agreement, then the matrimonial issues will be determined by application of general family law principles.
+It is very important for the validity of any separation agreement that both spouses exchange full financial disclosure.
+In other words, if one spouse is not fully aware of the true financial situation of the other, such spouse can successfully challenge the validity of the separation agreement and if the court sets aside the agreement, then the matrimonial issues will be determined by the application of general family law principles.

 Also, each party to the separation agreement normally should receive independent legal advice prior to signing it.
 This means that one lawyer cannot represent both sides of the separation agreement.
 Typically, one of the spouses retains a lawyer who prepares the separation agreement, then it is provided to the second spouse who reviews it with his or her own lawyer and, if satisfied with its contents, signs the agreement.

 The task of any lawyer providing independent legal advice is to explain to the client the law, the provisions of the separation agreement, and how they alter the otherwise applicable legal rules, nature and consequences of the agreement and to ensure that the client fully understands the agreement and is entering into it voluntarily.